-I am Marcel Wunderlich and I am a mathematician by training and system architect by heart.
-I currently work in my dayjob as computer researcher and system administrator at the University of Münster.
-My current fields of interest revolve around Kubernetes, OpenStack, cloud and edge high performance computing and cloud sync and share solutions.
+Hi, I am Marcel Wunderlich and I currently work in my dayjob as computer researcher and system administrator at the University of Münster.
+My current work and work related interests revolve around Kubernetes, OpenStack, cloud and edge high performance computing and cloud sync and share solutions.

-You can contact me via email (solve the riddle in the imprint or just use my lastname @uni-muenster.de), or hit me up on Freenode or QuakeNet.
+You can contact me via email (solve the riddle in the imprint or just use my lastname @uni-muenster.de), or hit me up on Libera or QuakeNet.